Control Statements

 The switch statement is Java’s multiway branch statement.
 It provides an easy way to dispatch execution to different parts of your code based on the value of an expression.
 As such, it often provides a better alternative than a large series of if-else-if statements.

 For versions of Java prior to JDK 7, expression must resolve to type byte, short, int, char, or an enumeration.
-Today, expression can also be of type String.
+(Enumerations are described in Chapter 12.)
+Today, expression can also be of type String, and beginning with JDK 21, in some situations, it can be an object reference (see Chapter 17).
 Each value specified in the case statements must be a unique constant expression (such as a literal value).
 Duplicate case values are not allowed.
 The type of each value must be compatible with the type of expression.

 The traditional switch statement works like this: The value of the expression is compared with each of the values in the case statements.
 If a match is found, the code sequence following that case statement is executed.
 If none of the constants matches the value of the expression, then the default statement is executed.
 However, the default statement is optional.
 If no case matches and no default is present, then no further action is taken.